NordicWayInterchange/interchange/service-provider-client/README.md

 ## Generating keys

 In order to generate the key and trust stores for using the Interchange, you have to generate keys and certificate in the portal.
 Enter the country code and the organisation name, and click "Generate certificate".
 This will start the download of three files.
-Store them in a single directory.

-Then, in you shell, run the command ```serviceproviderclient portalstore <path to where you stored you certs> <path to where you want to store your credentials>```
-Make sure the second path already exists.
-This will create a .p12 and .jks file in the second path.
-The .p12 file should be used in the  ```--keystorepath``` setting, and the .jks file in the ```--truststorepath``` setting.

-The ````--user```` setting can be obtained by looking at the "Home" page in the portal, and can be copied by clicking the copy icon.

 ## Tip